VisionProject2023/locally-consistent-Visual-Odometry-pipeline/README.md

 # BestVision

-This code was developped on a Windows Laptop
-System specifications: 16GB of RAM, 2.4Ghz intel i7 processor (13th Gen), 64-bit
+In this repository, a locally consistent VO pipeline is built, implemented as a Markovian, asynchronous architecture.
+This project was completed as part of the Vision Algorithms for Mobile Robotics Course from Prof. Davide Scaramuzza at ETHZ and UZH (https://rpg.ifi.uzh.ch/teaching.html).
+The team consisted of (alphabetically): Zeno Hamers, Riccardo Maggioni, Augusto Mondelli and Nicola Taddei.
+Each team member's contributions can be seen on the GitHub page.
+The full report can be viewed here:

+## Results

+## Run instructions
 Before the code can be executed, the KITTI, MALAGA and parking datasets should be placed in this same repository under the name 'dataset-kitti', 'malaga-urban-dataset-extract-07' and 'parking' respectively.
+The datasets can be downloaded on the website of the Robotics and Perception Group (https://rpg.ifi.uzh.ch/teaching.html)

-To run the code, run python src/main.py
+To run the VO pipeline, run python "src/main.py".
 Relevant parameters can be adjusted in the config.yaml file.
-Voila!

-The pipeline consists of the following segments:
-A Markovian, asynchronous architecture is implemented
+The vo_pipeline.py file contains the modular subcomponents of which the Markovian VO pipeline is constructed.
+The visual.py file produces a

+## VO Pipeline Architecture (Markovian)
+The VO pipeline is designed as a Markovian, asynchronous process.
+With every new frame the state is updated.
+The state consists of:
+1) detected keypoinys 'P'
+2) the corresponding triangulated 3D landmarks 'X'

+To make sure that the triangulated 3D landmarks that we add to the state are accurate enough, the baseline between the corresponding frames should be high enough.
+To track this, the following extended state is updated after each frame:
+1) candidate keypoints 'C' (will be triangulated once this keypoint is successfully tracked for long enough)
+2) first observations of the tracked keypoint 'F'
+3) camera pose at the first observation of the keypoint 'T'

-a - Initialization
+### Initialization

+    class VOInitializer():

-    1 - Establish keypoint correspondences between 2 manually selected frames (using patch matching or KLT) 2 - Triangulate a point cloud of 3D landmarks (implement 5-point or 8-point algorithm, 2D-2D)
+    1 - Establish keypoint correspondences between 2 manually selected bootstrap frames (using feature descriptor matching, SIFT detector and descriptor preferred)

-    Classes:
-    - class Initialization
+    2 - Estimate the camera pose of the second bootstrap frame (using the 5-point algorithm, 2D-2D, calibrated cameras)

+    3 - Triangulate the feature correspondences as 3D landmarks and add them to the state vector

     Input: 2 frames to initialize
-    Output: [S: state, Twc: transformation world-camera]
+    Output: [S: state, Twc: transformation world-camera of the second bootstrap frame]

-b - Continuous operation
+### Continuous operation

+    class KeypointsToLandmarksAssociation():

+    1 - Track the detected keypoints (and corresponding 3D landmarks) over multiple frames with the KLT  tracking algorithm (dense method)

+    class PoseEstimator():

-    1 - Estimate the position of the camera by associating keypoints in the current frame to previously triangulated 3D landmarks (P3P RANSAC)
+    2 - Estimate the position of the camera from the keypoint to landmark associations with the PnP RANSAC algorithm

+    class LandmarkTriangulator():

-    2 - Update 3D landmarks for keyframes (when the baseline treshold is met)
+    3 - Triangulate new 3D landmarks when the baseline threshold is met for the canidate keypoints 'C' of the extended state

-    Classes:
-    Master Class processFrame()

-        - class FeatureExtraction
-        (performs feature extraction between 2 frames)
-        Input: previous frame I_i-1, state of the previous frame S_i-1, current frame I_i
-        Output: list of features

-        - class KeypointsToLandmarksAssociation
-        (Associats keypoints to existing landmarks)
-        Input: previous frame I_i-1, state of the previous frame S_i-1, current frame I_i, list of features
-        Output: dictionary with keypoints in frame i, associated to already identified 3D points

-        - class NextPoseEstimator
-        (estimating the next pose, camera localization: P3P RANSAC)
-        Input: dictionary with keypoints and associated 3D points
-        Output: pose Twc of frame i

-        ----------- Determine if the baseline is higher than the threshold ---------

-        - class NewLandmarksTriangulation
-        (triangulates new landmarks, asynchronously)
-        Input:
-        P_i (the set of key points)
-        X_i (the set of 3D landmarks)
-        C_i (set of candidate keypoints for current frame) Fi (set containing the first observation of the tracked keypoints) Tau_i (camera pose at the first observation of the keypoint)
-        Output: list of new 3D points to add
-        -> put into buffer

-Buffers:

-1 - the state S_i-1 from the previous frame, (to do pose estimation, maintaining Markovian principle) 2 - complete history of detected 3D landmarks (useful for mapping and loop closure)
+## System specification
+This code was developped on a Windows PC with the following system specifications:
+ 16GB of RAM, 2.4Ghz intel i7 processor (13th Gen), 64-bit